PI

 Minyu Dou 窦敏毓

-I am a first-year Ph.D. student with a forestry background.
+I am a third-year Ph.D. student with a forestry background.
 I obtained my B.SC.
 (Agr.) from Beijing Forestry University in 2021.
 For my Ph.D. research, I am exploring topics related to forest restoration.

 E-mail: douminyu <at> stu.pku.edu.cn